alhusseingamal/OS-Scheduler/README.md

    You can modify this in the memory variables section inside the memory file.
 4. Since the size of meta data is usually much smaller than the size of the actual process, meta data was ignored here.
 It can be accounted for easily though.
 5. It is assumed that the memory allocated for a process remains constant during its time in the system.
-6. The system has a single uni-core CPU.
+6. It is assumed that the system has a single uni-core CPU.

 ## System Description